RoyZhenLongLim/PHYS1200/WeeklyMeeting/Week7.md

     - Going with `gaiaedr3_pmra` since its is more precise
 - See Deep Mixing APOGEE
   - Not sure why there is a split between main group of stars and stars with higher temperature.
+- Ask about how to approach writing the research report.
+  - How does the bibliograph work?